This recipe is compatible with eZ Publish 5.4 / 2014.07

-Symfony Config component makes it possible to define semantic configuration, exposed to the end developer.
-This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean, etc.).
-Usually, once validated and processed, this semantic configuration is then mapped to internal key/value parameters stored in the
+Symfony Config component makes it possible to define semantic configuration, exposed to the end-developer.
+This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean...).
+Usually, once validated and processed this semantic configuration is then mapped to internal key/value parameters stored in the

-eZ Platform uses this for its core configuration, but adds another configuration level, the siteaccess.
-For each defined siteaccess, we need to be able to use the same configuration tree in order to define siteaccess-specific config.
-These settings then need to be mapped to siteaccess-aware internal parameters that you can retrieve via the
+eZ Publish uses this for its core configuration, but adds another configuration level, the SiteAccess.
+For each defined SiteAccess, we need to be able to use the same configuration tree in order to define SiteAccess specific config.
+These settings then need to be mapped to SiteAccess aware internal parameters, that one can retrieve via the

 ConfigResolver.
 For this, internal keys need to follow the format